pprachi15/basic_practice/README.md

-# Java Basics Practice Repository
+# Java Basics Practice

-Welcome to the Java Basics Practice Repository!
 This repository is a collection of Java files where I've practiced and learned fundamental Java programming concepts.

 ## About